 According to a study by the firm Mercator Advisory Group, by 2015 there were about 13.9 million credit cards in use by small businesses in the United States.
 The report also indicates that the expenses of the companies that use credit cards amount to $430 billion dollars.
-These figures reflect the high use this form of financing has found among entrepreneurs, since they are a reliable source of capital because they offer a renewable credit line with higher limits than personal credit cards.
+These figures reflect how much entrepreneurs are using this form of financing.
+Credit cards are a reliable source of capital because they offer a renewable credit line with higher limits than personal credit cards.

 However, deciding on a credit card as a financing mechanism can be difficult for entrepreneurs who don’t understand their advantages.
 In order to have a clear perspective on this issue, we’ll list the main qualities of this credit tool and the ways in which it can help you grow your business.